ansys/pre-commit-hooks/README.rst

 Licenses that are supported by ``REUSE`` can be found in the `spdx/license-list-data <https://github.com/spdx/license-list-data/tree/main/text>`_ repository.
 Please select a license text file from that repository, and copy it to the LICENSES directory.

-Configure the .reuse/dep5 file
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the default template and license are being used, run the hook to acquire the .reuse and LICENSES directories.
-After running the hook, if files in your project contain headers that should not, configure the .reuse/dep5 file to match the file structure within your repository and run the hook again.

-If you are manually setting up the .reuse and LICENSES directories, ensure the .reuse/dep5 entries match the file structure within your repository.
-The dep5 file contains files & directories that should not be given license headers.

-* Ensure all files and directories you want to ignore are in this file.
-* See step #5 for examples of how to ignore specific files in dep5.

 Set custom arguments
 ^^^^^^^^^^^^^^^^^^^^